 3. Flaxseeds Reduce Menopausal Symptoms

 The phytoestrogens in flaxseeds can help to reduce common menopausal symptoms like hot flushes, night sweats, and vaginal dryness.
-Linwoods offer a product, Menoligna, which incorporates Flaxseed & Chia Seeds along with added lignans which has been specifically developed for women during the menopause stage of life
+Linwoods offer a product, Menoligna, which incorporates Flaxseed & Chia Seeds along with added lignans which has been specifically developed for women during the menopause stage of life.
+Find out more about why heart health is important during menopause.

 4. Flaxseeds Regulate the Menstrual Cycle